 In June of 2015, Natasha, a mother of two, was sitting at a red light on Atlantic Boulevard in Broward County, Florida.
-A distracted driver crashed into the rear of Natasha’s car at near full speed, totaling both vehicles.
+A distracted driver crashed into the rear of Natasha’s car at nearly full speed, totaling both vehicles.
 The investigating police officer noted that she sustained “incapacitating” injuries, and paramedics transported her to the Emergency Room at North Broward Medical Center.
 The ER records reflect injuries to her neck and back.

 Although her back improved over time, Natasha’s neck symptoms continued to worsen.
 She diligently attended physical therapy and followed all of her doctor’s instructions.
 However, despite the best efforts of her doctors and therapists, which included injection therapy, the pain never let up.
 Months after the collision she continued to have pain, numbness, headaches and other symptoms.
 An MRI of her neck revealed two fairly small herniations, the size of which defense experts would later seize upon in arguing Natasha’s injuries were minimal.
 Nonetheless, her physicians were concerned over her progressively deteriorating condition.
 For this reason, a spinal surgeon recommended cervical spine surgery.
 In October of 2015, Natasha presented to an outpatient surgery center, where a spinal surgeon performed a two-level anterior discectomy and total disc replacement at C3-4 and C4-5.